scblason/Slick/docs/SlickPresenterUni.md

     }
 }
 ```
 First of all!
 What is `ViewStateActivity`?
-It’s a simple Immutable POJO class that holds the view’s state,
+It’s a simple Immutable POJO class that holds the view’s state.
-And it doesn't contains any Android specific dependency.
-Imagine a simple view that is responsible to show a movie
+It doesn't contains any Android specific dependency.
+Imagine a simple view that is responsible to show movie
-details and the users comments about the movie.
-It needs the movie details e.g Title, Poster, Ratings, Comments,
-And is it in favorite list?, I just write the last two:
+details like title, poster, ratings, comments or if you liked the movie or not.
+An example using the last two details would be:

 ```java
 public class ViewStateActivity {